Dutch National Ballet presents

 Pure romance in this: ‘the ballet of all ballets’

 Swan Lake was to be seen in 2014/2015.
 One of these days Dutch National Ballet will perform another 'must see' ballet.
-During December 2018 The Sleeping Beauty will be back in Dutch National Opera & Ballet!
+During the wintermonths Don Quichot will be back in Dutch National Opera & Ballet!

 There’s a good reason why Swan Lake is so often called the ‘ballet of all ballets’.
 The combination of pure romanticism, the story about love and deception and Tchaikovsky’s famous ballet music all continue to reach new generations of audiences.